rjspencer/docs/api_v1.md

 See the response for `/photos/albums`, it will be structured the same except that it won't be in an array.

+## /photo
+`[POST] /account/{accountId}/photo/`
+This endpoint can be used to upload a photo to an account.
+In addition to the original size, the photo will be converted into several different sizes.
+While it converts, there may be a slight delay before all sizes are available.
+This request must be made by a logged in fan or admin of the account.
+Depending on the access level of the logged in user, it will become fan content or official content.

+### POST Parameters

+`photo` _(required)_

+	the contents of the photo file itself

+`title` _(required)_

+	the title of the photo

+description

+	the description of the photo

+public

+	whether or not this photo should be public (defaults to true)

+exclusive

+	whether or not this photo should be exclusive

+### Example Response

+    {
+        "metadata": {
+            "http_code":200
+        },
+        "data": {
+            "id": 1,
+            "title": "Awesome Picture",
+            "created": "2015-01-19 18:09:17",
+            "modified": "2015-01-19 18:09:27",
+            "short_url": "http:\/\/stgb.dev\/p\/XV",
+            "description": "Photo of a developer in a coffee shop building an application using the StageBloc API", "width": 850,
+            "height": 456,
+            "sticky": false,
+            "exclusive": false,
+            "in_moderation": false,
+            "is_fan_content": false,
+            "comment_count": 0,
+            "like_count": 0,
+            "images": {
+                "thumbnail_url": "http:\/\/cdn.stagebloc.com\/photos\/2936\/thumbnail\/20150119_180917_2936_3243.jpeg",
+                "small_url": "http:\/\/cdn.stagebloc.com\/photos\/2936\/small\/20150119_180917_2936_3243.jpeg",,
+                "medium_url": "http:\/\/cdn.stagebloc.com\/photos\/2936\/medium\/20150119_180917_2936_3243.jpeg",,
+                "large_url": "http:\/\/cdn.stagebloc.com\/photos\/2936\/large\/20150119_180917_2936_3243.jpeg",,
+                "original_url": "http:\/\/cdn.stagebloc.com\/photos\/2936\/original\/20150119_180917_2936_3243.jpeg",
+            },
+            "user": 0,
+            "custom_field_data": []
+        }
+    }

+### Response Explanation

+in_moderation

+	if this photo was submitted by a fan, this handles if it is still in moderation or not

+is_fan_content

+	whether or not this photo was submitted by a fan or not

+images

+	a list of URLs to access your original photo and several different resized versions

+custom_field_data

+    if you have custom data set on photos for your account, the slugs will show up as keys here with their values

 # Video
 These endpoints revolve around the ability to upload and stream video through StageBloc.
 Video consists of both individual videos and those videos being organized into various playlists.